 There is also a small children’s playground in the Piazza Vittorio.

 During the summer months Piazza Vittorio houses a movie festival where, at very low prices, one can see (synchronized versions) of the blockbusters of the past year.

 The square used to have a bad reputation, since it used to house a rather smelly daily fish and vegetable market.
 Junkies slept between the stalls during the night, which of course did not enhance its reputation.
-Since the market was moved indoors, to the Via Principe Amedeo II (one block north of Piazza Vittorio Emanuele II), the piazza has cleaned up its act and is now one of Rome‘s most beautiful squares, surrounded by stately buildings.
+Since the market was moved indoors, to the Via Principe Amedeo II (one block north of Piazza Vittorio Emanuele II), the piazza has cleaned up its act and is now one of Rome‘s most lively and beautiful squares, surrounded by stately buildings.